platformsh/platformsh-docs/sites/platform/src/dedicated-environments/backups-restores.md

 The restoration process for Dedicated Generation 2 environments may take a few hours, depending on the infrastructure provider in use.
 In the ticket, specify if you want backups of files, MySQL, or both.
 Uploaded files are placed in an SSH-accessible directory on the Dedicated Gen 2 cluster.

 MySQL is provided as a MySQL dump file on the server.
 You may restore these to your site at your leisure.
-You are also free to make your own backups using standard tools (mysqldump, rsync, etc.) at your own leisure.
+You are also free to make your own backups using standard tools (mysqldump, rsync, etc.).

 {{< note title="Note" theme="info" >}}